-Before you may come up with a name of your own business, let’s observe the common characteristics of how brands have been named.
+Before you may come up with a name of your own business, let’s observe the typical characteristics of how brands have been named.

 Geography can also be a part associated with the brand, so they get picked and chosen.
-Amazon as an exotic and biggest river in the world, Patagonia, which is also a mountain range in South America, relates to climbers and surfers, New York Life is an insurance brand tied to the state that birthed it, ewhile Nokia is formerly a paper mill near Nokianvirta River in Finland and Cisco takes its name from San Francisco, California.
+Amazon, as an exotic and biggest river in the world.
+Patagonia, which is also a mountain range in South America, relates to climbers and surfers.
+New York Life is an insurance brand tied to the state that birthed it.
+Nokia refers to a paper mill near the Nokianvirta River in Finland, and Cisco takes its name from San Francisco, California.

 Roman and Greek legends are symbols of power and majesty, so they are naturally attractive as brand names.
 Nike, the goddess of victory, Milo was derived from Greek character Milos who was known for his strength and ASUS from the mythical winged horse Pegasus.
 Apollo gave Pandora the gift of music.

 These are brands that readily convey the products or services they offer.
-Unlike brands such as Apple or Caterpillar that have little to nothing to do with their portfolio, these are brands that give you idea on what they are: samples include YouSendIt, TripAdvisor, Pizza Hut, Toys R Us, and Hotels.com.
+Unlike brands such as Apple or Caterpillar that have little to nothing to do with their portfolio, these are brands that give you an idea of what they do.
+Examples include YouSendIt, TripAdvisor, Pizza Hut, Toys R Us, and Hotels.com.

 Coined and invented terms

 If it’s too difficult to create a brand name, why not create one out of nothing?
-Talk about Xerox, Verizon and Kodak which had little to no meaning but caught on and became popular.
+Talk about Xerox, Verizon, and Kodak, which had little to no meaning but caught on and still became widely popular.

 - The brand name needs to sound good.
-When read aloud it is enunciated clearly and has no bad translation in another language or evoke a different meaning when misheard.
+When reading aloud, it is enunciated clearly and has no bad translation in another language or evokes a different meaning when misheard.
 Typically they consist of a few syllables and may use alliteration to make it memorable.
-Think American Apparel, Krispy Kreme, Best Buy and Coca-Cola.
+Think American Apparel, Krispy Kreme, Best Buy, and Coca-Cola.

 - Make sure you can trademark your selected name.
-Whether you are planning to build a small brand or something you’ll eventually sell to a corporation, ability to trademark a brand name is an important consideration.
+Whether you are planning to build a small brand or something, you’ll eventually sell to a corporation; the ability to trademark a brand name is an important consideration.
 Likewise, check out uspto.gov — or a new site called Trademarkia.com — before settling on a name.

 Moving forward, take the definitive steps once you are ready to adopt a new brand name or replace an existing one.